-INTRODUCTION TO GRAPHIC DESIGN (3 Cr) (2:2)
+GRAPHIC DESIGN I (3 Cr) (2:2)

-This course is an exploration of the fundamental principles of graphic design through a series of weekly lectures, discussions, and short readings reinforced by studio assignments and critiques.
+This course is an exploration of the fundamental principles of design through a series of weekly lectures, discussions, and short readings reinforced by studio assignments and critiques.
 This class focuses on developing the ability to skillfully use and combine core design elements and utilize design principles while mastering the craft of materials to convey meaning.
 Assignments are organized and designed to engage students with optimal learning opportunities in developing critical thinking skills and professional vocabulary allowing for further study.
-Although this course is not a software-oriented course students will be introduced to the computer utilizing Adobe Illustrator and Photoshop to gain very basic skills.
+Although this course is not a software-oriented course student will be introduced to the computer utilizing Adobe Illustrator and Photoshop to gain very basic skills.